InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 Requests by pointing out necessary improvements, it is usually only the TCs who can ultimately accept and merge or reject a contribution.
 That is what I meant when I said "TCs can push code closer to production" earlier.
-TCs should also help contributors during a PR to get their contribution over the finish line.
+TCs should also help contributors during a PR to get their contribution over the finish line, by a timely review, a short pairing session, maybe a refactoring of the existing code to accomodate a new feature or help with setting up or documenting manual testing steps.

 That said, it is ultimately the contributors job to make that happen.
 The job of a TC is not to accept all contributions by default, but to only accept those who meet the defined criteria in terms of quality and scope.
 And TCs should